Mesothelioma Cancer Centers

 While the Greenebaum Cancer Center received its National Cancer Institute designation in 2008, its involvement with the government institute began much earlier.
-In 1965 — the early days of chemotherapy — the NCI founded an intramural program in the Division of Cancer Treatment located at the U.S. Public Health Service Hospital in Baltimore.
+In 1965, the early days of chemotherapy, the NCI founded an intramural program in the Division of Cancer Treatment located at the U.S. Public Health Service Hospital in Baltimore.
 The 40-bed program was created as a home for NCI research activities, and was called the Baltimore Cancer Research Center of the NCI.
-Many important studies were conducted there in an effort to find a cure of the disease.
+Many important studies were conducted there in an effort to find a cure for the disease.

 In 1976, the Baltimore Cancer Research Center was relocated to the University of Maryland School of Medicine, and in 1978 it was renamed the Baltimore Cancer Research Program.
 The program separated from the federal government in 1981 and became the University of Maryland Cancer Center.
 In 1996, the center was renamed again, this time to the University of Maryland Greenebaum Cancer Center.
 The name is a nod to Marlene Greenebaum, a breast cancer survivor, and her husband Stewart, who had donated $10 million to the cancer hospital.

-Of course, patients often need more than their physical ailments addressed during cancer treatment; their emotional and spiritual well-being, and the well-being of their families and friends, are also extremely important.
-The Greenebaum Cancer Center offers a staff of social workers and psychologists who are experienced with the special needs of cancer patients and their families.
-Social workers may also put newly diagnosed patients in touch with other patients who have gone through a similar type of cancer and treatment; this bond can help make the process less stressful by allowing patients to learn from others who have been through the process before.
+The Mesothelioma and Thoracic Oncology Treatment and Research Center also offers a mesothelioma nurse who coordinates appointments with doctors in different areas of expertise, as well as communicates with patients’ health insurance providers to create an easy and convenient experience amidst the complex treatment that is required for mesothelioma patients.
+The Greenebaum Cancer Center also offers a staff of social workers and psychologists who are experienced with the special needs of cancer patients and their families.
+Social workers may also put newly diagnosed patients in touch with other patients who have gone through a similar type of cancer and treatment.
+This bond can help make the process less stressful by allowing patients to learn from others who have been through the process before.

 Author: Linda Molinari